EPA Must Protect Communities from Hydrogen Cyanide Exposure

-Earthjustice co-authored this blog with Texas Environmental Justice Advocacy Services and the Colorado Latino Forum.
+Treviño co-authored this analysis with Texas Environmental Justice Advocacy Services and the Colorado Latino Forum.

 Hydrogen cyanide, or HCN, is a toxic air pollutant emitted by petroleum refineries.
 HCN is a colorless gas that may smell like bitter almonds, old sneakers, or nothing at all.
 The U.S. Environmental Protection Agency knows that hydrogen cyanide pollution from refineries is poisoning communities nationwide.
 Yet the EPA has failed to make these refineries clean up their act.
 U.S. Representative Diana DeGette (D-Denver) has introduced legislation to fix this.